Click here to return to homepage

 Goods and services

-The provision of environmental services is closely linked with trade in related goods, since many environmental activities entail the delivery of services that use goods.
+Trade in environmental services is closely linked with trade in goods, since the provision of those services often relies on the use of related goods.